SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 # Redis Key Storage Provider

 By default, ASP.NET Core stores the key ring on the local file system.
-Local file system usage in a Cloud Foundry environment is unworkable and violates the [twelve-factor guidelines](https://12factor.net/) for developing cloud native applications.
+Local file system usage in a Cloud Foundry environment is unworkable and violates the [twelve-factor guidelines](https://12factor.net/) for developing cloud-native applications.
 By using the Steeltoe Redis key storage provider, you can reconfigure the data protection service to use Redis on Cloud Foundry for storage.

 ## Usage